Three Rivers Arts Festival Is Back On Much Grander Scale After Year Off

 PITTSBURGH (KDKA) — After being held virtually in 2020 because of the coronavirus pandemic, the Dollar Bank Three Rivers Arts Festival is taking over the city.

 The summer favorite is coming back on a much grander scale this year.
-The festival will spread across the entire Cultural District and pour into Point State Park, where the main stage has been set.READ MORE: Police Respond To Stabbing With A Sword In Alleged Landlord-Tenant Dispute
+The festival will spread across the entire Cultural District and pour into Point State Park, where the main stage has been set.READ MORE: Hey Ray!
+Why Cars Become So Hot Inside During Summer

+“It’s really actually emotional this morning to see the festival set up, to see the stage, to have the signage and think about where we’ve come,” said Sarah Aziz.

 Along the way, you will find a stage on Fort Duquesne Boulevard.
 You will also find tons of food, public art displays, markets and galleries from more than 150 local artists.